-Unspent Discretionary Bursary funds maybe carried over to the next academic year.
+Unspent Discretionary Bursary funds may be carried over to the next academic year, up to the value of the Bursary contract allocation.
 The College must fully utilise any unspent funds for either free meals or discretionary bursary before using the new academic year allocation.
 Funding cannot be carried forward for more than one academic year.
-The College must report unspent funding using the Funding Agency online enquiry form by 31st March each year to allow those funds to be recovered.
+The College must report unspent funding using the DfE online enquiry form by 31st March each year to allow those funds to be recovered.